jamesdolezal/biscuit/README.md

 Pathologist-annotated regions of interest (ROI) can optionally be used for the training dataset, as described in the [Slideflow documentation](https://slideflow.dev/pipeline.html).
 To use ROIs, specify the path to the ROI CSV files with the `--roi` argument.

 ## GAN Training
 The next step is training the class-conditional GAN (StyleGAN2) used for generating GAN-Intermediate images.
 Clone the [StyleGAN2-slideflow](https://github.com/jamesdolezal/stylegan2-slideflow) repository, which has been modified to interface with the `*.tfrecords` storage format Slideflow uses.
-GAN will be trained 512 x 512 pixels images at 400 x 400 micron magnification.
+The GAN will be trained on 512 x 512 pixels images at 400 x 400 micron magnification.
 Synthetic images will be resized down to the target project size of 299 x 299 pixels and 302 x 302 microns during generation.

 Use the `train.py` script **in the StyleGAN2 repository** to train the GAN.
 Pass the `gan_config.json` file that the `configure.py` script generated earlier to the `--slideflow` flag.